codedownio/sandwich/sandwich-site/blog/2021-07-19-introducing-sandwich.md

 * **Better UX for complex test trees.** When you have a lot of test tree nodes devoted to starting and stopping dependencies, timing things, and other bookkeeping, it can be hard to see the actual tests in the output.
 This was solved with the creation of [visibility thresholds](https://codedownio.github.io/sandwich/docs/node_options#visibility-thresholds).

+* **Pervasive CallStack support.** Every Sandwich formatter uses `HasCallStack` to report the exact source locations of test failures.
+There's even a feature in the terminal interface where you can jump to test and failure locations in your editor with a single keystroke.

 * **Integrations** with certain things I use heavily, namely Selenium.
 I had built up a fair amount of machinery for running Selenium tests, and it made sense to integrate it with the test suite.

 Undoubtedly I could have gotten a lot of this by continuing to work with Hspec and Tasty, which are both great tools.
 Was it worth it?
 Personally I've been using it happily for a while now, but you be the judge :)